 The Company is exposed to changes in the US Dollar and the Brazilian Real.
 Sales of most commodities are denominated in US Dollars.
-The Company's CAPEX and OPEX costs will be primarily denominated in Brazilian Real.
+The Company's capital and operating costs will be primarily denominated in Brazilian Real.

-4.11.4 COVID-19
+COVID-19

 Disruptions as a result of the requirement to isolate infected or close contact employees has had an impact on some of the Company's service providers, with laboratories particularly experiencing delays in sample assay turnaround times.
-These impacts expose the Company to delays in the delivery of study programs.
+These impacts have exposed the Company to delays in the delivery of study programs.